- Posted by Marc DeAmorim

 While leaving your name and company off the top and at the end is not revolutionary, it’s none-the-less very important.
 The goal of stating and restating your name and company name is to keep you top of mind and make the call more personal.
 If you can get your prospect to remember your past communications or recognize you on future communications, they’re more likely to take the time to respond to you.

 If I had to wager, I’d bet we have all had at least one voice message in our life where the caller took the time to leave their message but rushed through or mumbled when they left their number.
 It’s an easy mistake to make.
 If you want to increase your odds of getting a call back, slow down and enunciate.
 If your customer can’t remember or hear your number correctly on the first listen, you might not be lucky enough to get your message replayed for it to be said again.

 An intro e-mail can be a powerful sales tool, but if it has failed to yield a response, you may reach a point where you have to call and leave a message.
 However, your initial e-mail was not in vain.
 It can be helpful to reference your e-mail attempt when leaving a voicemail to demonstrate that you have tried to reach out to them already, potentially prompting your prospect to go back and look for your original message.
 If you need help building an intro e-mail be sure to read our blog post on An Intro Email Can Be a Powerful Tool for Startups and B2B Sales.

 These tips will help you make your voicemail messages stronger and increase your chances of getting a response to your B2B sales calls.
-If you enjoyed this blog and want to be a better cold caller, be sure to download our free How to Cold Call white paper.
+If you enjoyed this blog and want to be a better cold caller, be sure to download our free white papers.